Wall-crossing, Hitchin Systems, and the WKB Approximation: From brane constructions to Hitchin systems

 In the case of the $A_{K-1}$ theory, as we noted earlier, the $\inprod{\CO_k}$ determine the Seiberg-Witten curve $\Sigma \subset T^* C$.
 Since we have identified these with the Casimirs $\Tr \varphi^k$, $\Sigma$ given by \eqref{eq:sigma-eq} is nothing but the \ti{spectral curve} determined by $\varphi$,

 In other words, the positions $x_i$ ($i = 1, \dots, K$) of the various sheets of $\Sigma$ in the cotangent directions can be interpreted as the various \ti{eigenvalues} of the matrix-valued 1-form field $\varphi$.
-(Thus the coefficients $u_k(z)$ in \eqref{eq:sigma-eq} are elementary symmetric functions and can be written as polynomials in the $\langle \CO_k \rangle$. )
+(Thus the coefficients $u_k(z)$ in \eqref{eq:sigma-eq} are elementary symmetric functions of the eigenvalues, and can be written as polynomials in the $\langle \CO_k \rangle$.)